aurajs/website/source/getting-started/index.md

 </div>
 ```

-This means that you can truly build your applications, one component at a time, and literaly assemble them with markup.
+This means that you can truly build your applications, one component at a time and literally assemble them with markup.

 ### Nesting "manually"

-Components can also start children via they `this.sandbox.start` method, which can, like the `app.start` method start nested components by passing a list of component descriptions.
+Components can also start children via their `this.sandbox.start` method, which can, like the `app.start` method start nested components by passing a list of component descriptions.

-example:
+Example:

 __aura_components/my_component/main.js__